Microsoft Secure Score

 - SecurityEvents.ReadWrite.All (for read and write role)

-To help you the information you need more quickly, Microsoft recommendations are organized into groups:
+To help you the information you need more quickly, Microsoft improvement actions are organized into groups:

 - Infrastructure (Azure resources)